csiro-hydroinformatics/efts/cran-comments.md

 ## Resubmission

-* Address feedback kindly given by the CRAN reviewer:
-    * use single quote around packages and software names ('efts' and 'netCDF') in DESCRIPTION.
-    * function examples are not marked as 'dontrun' or 'donttest'
-    * all tests, examples, vignettes use 'tempfile()' for transient file creation
-* Functional changes: facilities and stricter checks for compliance with the proposed netCDF convention.
+Maintenance release with a few fixes and a minor feature listed in news.md

 ## Test environments

-* Local Linux Debian, R 3.4.4
+* Local Linux Debian, R 3.5.2
-* Local Windows 7 R 3.4.4
+* Local Windows 10 R 3.5.2
-* win-builder (devel and release)
+* win-builder (release and devel)

+some tests with win-builder R-devel fail, but I cannot be reproduced on a locally Windows 10 R 3.6.0 prerelease. `devtools::test(...)` passes, though devtools::check fails to run the tests with an error that appears external to `efts`.

 ```R
 library(testthat)